Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Find the shortest path from a process to a type, helpful to works related to "Separation".

 #### Instruction
-1. Input VERSION, SOURCE PROCESS, and TARGET TYPE.
+1. Input VERSION, SOURCE PROCESS and TARGET TYPE.
 2. Get Results.
 ![One Shortest Path Process To Type Overview](image/ShortestPathP2T.png "One Shortest Path Process To Type Overview")
 **One Shortest Path Process To Type Overview**